dyladan/opentelemetry-getting-started/README.md

 ## Tracing Your Application with OpenTelemetry
 This guide assumes you are going to be using Zipkin as your tracing backend, but modifying it for Jaeger should be straightforward.

+This guide and the associated example application can be found at <https://github.com/dyladan/opentelemetry-getting-started>.
+For a complete working example, check out the branch named `traced` [here](https://github.com/dyladan/opentelemetry-getting-started/tree/traced).

 ### Setting up a Tracing Backend
 The first thing we will need before we can start collecting traces is a tracing backend like Zipkin that we can export traces to.
 If you already have a supported tracing backend (Zipkin or Jaeger), you can skip this step.
 If not, you will need to run one.